-The company is lead by award winning radio and television personality, Terence Pillay and internationally award winning content producer, Julie Laurenz.
+The company is lead by international award winning journalist, filmmaker and writer Julie Laurenz.

 Julie has over 25 years experience in directing and producing award-winning video content.
 She has established herself as a successful business woman; a skilled director and a proficient producer.
 The owner of Nguni TV and now, co-owner of Pillay Laurenz Media & Communications, Julie has skills in all aspects of production.
 She has applied these skills with success to hundreds of productions for local and international clients.
 A keen interest in the ‘human condition’ and an empathy for people who want to tell their stories – whatever the story – gives Julie’s work a characteristic honesty and compassion.

 She has produced a number of award winning productions.
 These include; a South African Film & Video Award (SAFTA), CNN African Journalist of the Year (2005 & 2015), Lorenzo Natali Human Rights European Commission Award, a Bridget Bardot Genesis Wildlife Award commendation, five SAB Environmental Journalist of the Year Awards, a Discovery Health Journalist Award and a number of Vodacom Journalist of the Year Awards.

 Julie develops original TV formats and directs & produces online content, food inspired programming, specialist corporate, documentary, lifestyle and magazine programming.